Hill Stations Near Delhi: 8 Escapes Ranked by Real Temperature (2026)

 By Prerna, Nomira

-The hill stations within 350 km of Delhi for summer 2026, ordered by drive time: Lansdowne (~250 km, 5 hrs, 20–25°C in May), Mussoorie (~280 km, 6 hrs, 14–24°C), Kasauli (~290 km, 6 hrs, 22–27°C), Nainital (~300 km, 7 hrs, 13–23°C), Dhanaulti (~288 km, 7 hrs, 12–20°C), Chakrata (~320 km, 7 hrs, 18–22°C), Shimla (~340 km, 7 hrs, 26–29°C), Ranikhet (~350 km, 8 hrs, 15–25°C).
+The hill stations near Delhi within 350 km, ordered by drive time for summer 2026: Lansdowne (~250 km, 5 hrs, 20 to 25°C in May), Mussoorie (~280 km, 6 hrs, 14 to 24°C), Kasauli (~290 km, 6 hrs, 22 to 27°C), Nainital (~300 km, 7 hrs, 13 to 23°C), Dhanaulti (~288 km, 7 hrs, 12 to 20°C), Chakrata (~320 km, 7 hrs, 18 to 22°C), Shimla (~340 km, 7 hrs, 26 to 29°C), Ranikhet (~350 km, 8 hrs, 15 to 25°C).
 For the shortest drive with the coolest air: Lansdowne.
 For the coldest temperatures on the entire list: Dhanaulti at 2,286m.

 It is 44°C in Delhi and you are convinced that seven hours of driving will fix it.
 This guide exists because it will not, if you pick the wrong destination.
 Shimla crossed 30°C by May 20, 2026.
 Mussoorie footfall doubled between 2022 and 2024.
 The famous names are genuinely beautiful, and several of them no longer deliver what summer travellers came for.
 The four things that decide a trip are drive time, real May temperature, crowd level, and cost.
 Here is the honest ranking on all four.